jackiehjm/stx-docs/doc/source/security/kubernetes/local-ldap-linux-user-accounts.rst

     .. note::

+        This delay is 3 seconds.

          You are alerted on the 6th and subsequent attempts:

          ``Account locked due to 6 failed logins``

          and an error message is displayed on subsequent attempts:

-         ``Maximum number of tries exceeded (5)``
+            When you login to the console you are alerted on the 6th, and subsequent attempts:

+            ``The account is locked due to 5 failed logins (2 minutes left to unlock)``

+            When you login remotely using SSH, you have 3 attempts to try and login before an error ``Permission denied (publickey,password)`` is displayed, during an SSH login session.
+You can continue to login by starting a new login session, until the user is locked out after 5 consecutive failed attempts.
+For security reasons, there is no reason or error displayed to the user.

-    To clarify, 5 mins after the account is locked, the failed attempts will be reset and failed attempts re-counted.
+            5 mins after the account is locked, the failed attempts will be reset and failed attempts re-counted.

--   All authentication attempts are recorded on the file ``/var/log/auth.log`` of the target host.
+-   All authentication attempts are recorded on the file /var/log/auth.log of the target host.

 -   Home directories and passwords are backed up and restored by the system